jweaver-ca/stock-ticker/README.md

     $ python st_server.py

-You'll have to edit it to run somewhere other than localhost.
+You'll have to edit it to run somewhere other than `localhost`.

+The client program uses curses to draw the gameboard.
+Windows users will very likely have to install the curses library because it doesn't install on default python installs:

+    $ pip install windows-curses

 Start a client with:

     $ python st_client.py --name EvilMrGetty --host localhost

-The client program uses curses to draw the gameboard.
 Make sure your terminal window is at least 80 chars wide before running.
-Many features aren't implemented yet so don't cry when the countdown doesn't work.
+Many features aren't implemented yet so please don't cry when the countdown doesn't work.

-When all clients currently joined to the game press 'R' for ready, the game will begin and the stock market will begin to move.
+When all clients currently joined to the game press `R` for ready, the game will begin and the stock market will begin to move.

 There is currently no end, so also there will be no winner unless someone loses all their money...